junyuanM/WWW-Rebuttal/fvtc.md

 > <font color=FireBrick>**Question 3**</font>: How does the periodic detection mechanism (R(vj,t)) determine which information is false and should be moved to junk memory?

-We appreciate your feedback and would like to clarify the process:

 - **Method for Permission Level Judgment**: We call an API and use a carefully designed prompt with descriptions of different permission levels.
 This allows the LLM to assess the correct level of access.
-The key difference between this and previous API calls is that this step is more reflective in nature.

 Define the process of calling the API to let LLM realize the reflection of information as $R$, and the involved LLM is set to $l$, which can be expressed by the formula:

 $$